-What NOT To Do When Switching to Solar
+What NOT To Do When Transitioning to Solar

 Sometimes, you just need a list.

-- Determine your home’s Sun Number Score and identify any restrictions or impediments that might impact your installation
+- Determine your home’s Sun Number Score, and identify any restrictions or obstacles that might affect your installation.

-- Consider your potential energy needs ten, twenty, and thirty years from now
+- Consider your potential energy needs 10, 20 and 30 years from now.

-- Review the available solar panels and solar batteries on the market to ensure your final selection satisfies all your energy requirements and expectations
+- Review the available solar panels and solar batteries on the market.
+This ensures your final selection satisfies all your energy requirements and expectations.

-- Clearly understand the cost of making the switch
+- Clearly understand the cost of transitioning to solar.

-- Pick the right panels and other system components for your budget and energy needs
+- Pick the panels and other system components that meet your budget and energy needs.

-- Work with your installer to finalize agreements and complete the install
+- Work with your installer to finalize agreements and complete the installation.

-Avoiding these simple mistakes and following this short checklist will help ensure your satisfaction with your solar panel system for literal decades.
-And before you know it, you’ll be singing the praises of solar panels to your friends and neighbors.
+Avoiding these mistakes and following this checklist will help ensure you’re satisfied with your solar panel system for literal decades.
+And before you know it, you’ll be singing the praises of transitioning to solar to your friends and neighbors.

 Feeling a little too confident?
-Double-down on your solar energy expertise by downloading our handy Project Planner eBook and let’s get started on setting you up with the solar panel system that will change the way you live.
+Double down on your solar energy expertise by downloading our handy Project Planner e-book.
+Then, let’s start setting you up with the solar panel system that’ll change the way you live.